-Leadville is located in the geographic center of Colorado, on U.S. Hwy.
+But this high-alpine beauty is easier to access than you might think: The city is in the geographic center of Colorado, on U.S. Hwy.
 24, part of the Top of the Rockies Scenic and Historic Byway.
-The town's paved Mineral Belt Trail offers year-round recreation for bikers, hikers, snowshoers and cross-country skiers.
+Denver is 100 miles east and Colorado Springs is 128 miles southeast.

 Leadville isn’t just notable for its rarefied air and incredible scenery.
 The Victorian town has drawn adventurers since 1879 — the dizzying start of the silver boom.
 With the lure of instant wealth came a lively cast of characters, including the Unsinkable Molly Brown, gambler-dentist-gunslinger Doc Holliday, and future millionaires the Guggenheims, Mays and Boettchers.

 Perhaps the most famous of these historic residents is Horace Tabor, who became notorious for leaving his wife and marrying a younger woman, as well as discovering one of the richest silver strikes in the state.
 His second wife, charismatic Baby Doe Tabor, was a story of triumph and tragedy — she died destitute at the Matchless Mine, once one of the highest-producing mines in the region.
 The Tabor Opera House, a magnificent 750-seat theater that’s currently being rehabilitated, remains a testament to Horace and his civic influence during the town’s heyday.